porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/scss/helper.md

 ---

-### p-generate-type-scale($size)
+## p-generate-type-scale($size)
-Calculates font-size and line-height to fit into Porsche Vertical Grid System.
+Generates font-size and line-height styling definition to fit into Porsche Vertical Grid System.
 `$size` only accepts value in rem or px, e.g. 12px or 1.5rem.

 #### Example